yushdotkapoor/AutoPull/README.md

 ## Support

-This code has been tested with bash, zsh, and ash on MacOS Sonoma, MacOS Big Sur and Ubuntu 24.04
+This code has been tested on MacOS Sonoma, MacOS Big Sur and Ubuntu 24.04

 ## How it works

-AutoPull adds cron job to crontab that calls the autopuller resource configuration (.autopullrc).
+AutoPull adds cron job to crontab that calls the autopuller and pulls all repositories set up for autopull (found in .autopull_repositories).
 The crontab will run from the user's crontab file, wherever that may be located.
+The crontab will run ```autopull --pull-all``` every minute.

-When a repository is added to the .autopullrc file, it calls git pull on the repository.
+A repository path is added to the .autopull_repositories file, which means that if the repository is ever moved, this may cause issues.

+A log file will also be present with time stamps to check for errors.

 ## Installation